 4. Additional: this is a great place to include more humanizing details and strengths.
 Most applicants will include languages, advanced computer skills, volunteer work, and hobbies.

 Of course, many applicants will also deliberate on the differences between a resume and a CV, and which to submit for their MBA application.
 At one time, CV’s were more prevalent in European countries (they are still the standard in academia as well), but in a more global, fast-paced business culture, that convention is beginning to shift.
 A recruiter or admissions committee member may spend 30-45 seconds, at most, evaluating your resume.
+Use this Resume Guide as reference.
 Through crisp language, straightforward design, and some strategic thinking around capturing your strengths, your resume can catch their eye, strengthen your MBA candidacy, and get your foot in the door.

 The resume is not only important for MBA Application but also for your Interviews.
 The Interviewer may or may not read your application but will definitely read your resume.
 Learn how to highlight your achievements, experience and maximize the impact of your application with this resume guide.
 (Includes 6 Samples Resumes from candidates of differing backgrounds, a list of action verbs and specific examples for how transform content from mundane to “winning”)